Kick off the new year by getting outside and tracking down some of Britain’s amazing winter wildlife.

-For a few years now, hardy naturalist have tried to see how many wildflowers they can spot on 1 January.
-Amazingly, the average tally is around 20 species in full bloom. last year, the daisy took top spot as most-recorded flower, with dandelion, groundsel, gorse and herb robert all commonly seen. this last species often dismissed as a mere ‘weed’, but it’s a pretty little flower that brightens paths and waysides, often growing against walls or in cracks in paving.
+For a few years now, hardy naturalist have tried to see how many wildflowers they can spot in the New Year Plant Hunt.
+Amazingly, the average tally is around 20 species in full bloom.
+Daisy, dandelion, groundsel, gorse and herb robert are all commonly seen.
+This last species often dismissed as a mere ‘weed’, but it’s a pretty little flower that brightens paths and waysides, often growing against walls or in cracks in paving.

 Common yew (Taxus baccata)

 Midwinter is the ideal moment to make a pilgrimage to see our most venerable conifers.
 Long before Christianity reached these islands, yews were sacred to the Anglo-Saxons and Celts, so they have a very long cultural history.
 Fittingly, they are also the oldest living things in Britain.

 Our country supports hundreds of ancient yews aged at least 1,000 years, with four thought to have survived five millennia.
 Yet these mighty trees, some of which have split trunks and an enormous girth, enjoy little or no formal protection – even those growing in churchyards.

 Some bracket fungi appear in summer then disintegrate, but others are sturdier and last longer, becoming more visible when deciduous trees lose their leaves.
 This abundant species is in the latter category.

 Another name for it is birch polypore – the underside of its fleshy ‘fan’ lacks the gills found in many fungi, and instead is covered in pores, which scatter spores through the air.
 Birch rots fast because its heartwood (the tree’s dead core) is not hard, ensuring there is plenty of decaying wood for the birch bracket to colonise.